 As I said, things can get really crazy in Vegas during the Series.
 You may think that you can just “swing it” when you get there, but that (non)plan could easily backfire in a sense that you can’t find a satisfactory accommodation or you end up missing some of your target events.

 The WSOP schedule is usually released a few months before the Series starts, so you can circle the events you’d like to play and start making plans for your stay.
 Figure out the dates as well as your budget.
+In 2019, the schedule for the WSOP was leaked in late September.
 Unless you are very rich, you need to put some serious thought into this.

 #2 Accommodation: hotel vs. private arrangements